thednp/domparser/README.md

 As showcased in the above example, this API is a different from the native API to greatly improve your workflow.
 In that sense that you can create an entire DOM tree with a single call, with node attributes and children relationships, without having to define a variable for each node, append each node to another.

-Also you might not need to use `Dom` in this case because we don't need a starting HTML markup, you can just import and use `createDocument` and get to create the DOM tree:
+Also you might not need to use `DomParser` in this case because we don't need a starting HTML markup, you can just import and use `createDocument` and get to create the DOM tree:

 <details>
 <summary>Click to expand</summary>